jhuckaby/pixl-tools/README.md

 The raw regexp itself is also available at `Tools.MATCH_ANSI` should you need it.

+## noop

+This is a no-op function which does nothing.

+# Misc

+Here are a few non-functions available in the `Tools` object.

 ## async

 This is a reference to the extremely awesome [async](https://npmjs.com/package/async) package from NPM.
 I use this so frequently that I decided to include in tools.
 Access it like this: